hiteshgeek/code_navigator/README.md

 1. Open any code file in a supported language.
 2. Place your cursor anywhere in the file.
 3. Use the shortcuts to jump between code blocks.
+4. When you land at the end of a block, look for the inline annotation to see which block you are at!

 ## Supported Languages